term-world/traffic-circle-solution/README.md

 Each directional folder features a `Stoplight.py` file.
 Each works a slightly different way, but they're all in need of serious repair to put them back in working order.

+** Every light uses a version of the variable `light` which uses these symbols: 🟢🟡🔴⚫

 #### `north`

 A standard stoplight, cycling through each light once.